-The header parameter "typ" can be used to identify that the general structure of header is the JWS Protected Header structure shared with similar JSON security specifications (see Section 5.1) and also to identify whether compact serialisation or JSON serialisation is used.
+The header parameter "typ" is can be used to identify that the general structure of header is the JWS Protected Header structure shared with similar JSON security specifications (see Section 5.1) and also to identify whether compact serialisation or JSON serialisation is used.
 For JWS has two values, namely: "JOSE", or "JOSE+JSON" respectively.
 Its use is only considered necessary if the application requires to use this value to disambiguate among the different kinds of objects that might be present in the API.

-OPTION-15: The "typ" header parameter may be present and if present it is recommended that this is set to "JOSE".
+RECOMMENDATIONOPTION-15: The "typ" header parameter should may be present and if present it is recommended that this is set to "JOSE".

-The header parameter "typ" is only considered necessary in APIs where other JWS structures may be used.
+• 'JOSE' aligns with the use of compact serialisation as required in section 3 The header parameter "typ" is only considered necessary in APIs where other JWS structures may be used.